You can contact me by email at firstname.lastname@example.org

 ANN C THRESHER email@example.com

-As well as founding the queer phenomenology reading group at UCSD, I have acted as the founding chair of the department climate committee, given talks at San Diego Comic-Con, and previously worked for the Royal London Mathematical society where I organised conferences, museum exhibitions, artist in residence projects, documentaries, and collaborations with the London Science Museum, the Institute for Physics, and the Royal Astronomical Society.
+As well as founding the queer phenomenology reading groups at Stanford and UCSD, I have acted as the founding chair of the UCSD department climate committee, work as a grant reviewer for the Stanford Ethics in Society Review Board, given talks at San Diego Comic-Con, and previously worked for the Royal London Mathematical society where I organised conferences, museum exhibitions, artist in residence projects, documentaries, and collaborations with the London Science Museum, the Institute for Physics, and the Royal Astronomical Society.
 More about my CV can be found here.